johnmcfarlane/papers/c++/error-handling.md

 Finally, the provider reserves the right to change the implementation as they choose.
 Assumptions drawn from the original definition are already false.
-But they become yet more dangerous if applied to a new definition, for example:
+But they become yet more dangerous if applied to a new definition.
+For example:

 ```c++
 constexpr auto number_to_letter(int number)